thomaschristinck/lesion-detection-net/README.md

 Lesion Detection Net
 ===========================================

 I worked on this project under supervision of Prof. Tal Arbel ([Probabilistic Vision Group](http://www.cim.mcgill.ca/~pvg/) at [CIM](http://www.cim.mcgill.ca)).
 The aim was to leverage uncertainties associated with lesion segmentation masks in Multiple Sclerosis patient MRI produced by an additional network ([Nair et al.](https://link.springer.com/chapter/10.1007/978-3-030-00928-1_74)) in order to improve lesion detection accuracy.
 I wanted to take Mask R-CNN into 3D to better capture the relationships between tissue in neighbouring slices.
 Unfortunately, Mask R-CNN is a pretty big architecture that I was unable to get running in 3D.
-This repo is a working implementation of Mask R-CNN that can be used to detect lesions in T2 MRI; assuming a segmentation mask & associated uncertainties are provided by a previous network.
+Instead, I moved to a different network architecture (3D U-Net) with which I am currently getting encouraging results.
+This repo is a working implementation of Mask R-CNN that can be used to detect lesions in T2 MRI, assuming a segmentation mask & associated uncertainties are provided by a previous network.
 Some qualitative [results](#results) are included in this Readme.

 This is a pytorch implementation of Mask R-CNN that is modified from multimodallearning's [pytorch-mask-rcnn](https://github.com/multimodallearning/pytorch-mask-rcnn) (a pytorch implementation) and matterport's [Mask_RCNN](https://github.com/matterport/Mask_RCNN).
 I also use the non-maximum suppression implementation (Faster R-CNN) from ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn) and longcw's [RoiAlign](https://github.com/longcw/RoIAlign.pytorch).